Pelvic Floor Stimulation as a Treatment of Urinary and Fecal Incontinence

-For individuals who have fecal incontinence who receive magnetic PFS, the evidence includes no RCTs or non-RCTs.
+For individuals who have fecal incontinence who receive magnetic PFS, no relevant evidence was identified.
 Relevant outcomes are symptoms, quality of life and treatment-related morbidity.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 PRACTICE GUIDELINES AND POSITION STATEMENTS:

 In 2019, the American Urological Association published guidelines on diagnosis and management of overactive bladder.
 Electrical PFS and magnetic PFS were not mentioned as recommended first-, second- or third-line treatment options.